Changing courses or provider

 Limitations on transfers to another provider

-If you have accepted an offer of place and were granted a student visa to study at the University of Melbourne, you are expected to at least complete six months of your principal course.
+If you have accepted an offer of a place and were granted a student visa to study at the University of Melbourne, you are expected to at least complete six months of your principal course.

 You can only transfer to another education provider within six months in limited circumstances: